hrbird/100-days-of-code/log.md

 - **spiral_spiro.py**: This program draws a green spiral spirograph image using Turtle.<br />
   ![img](/screenshots/0104_spiral_spiro.jpg)

 **Thoughts:** Feeling a little frustrated that this repo will not have the commit history of the first 3 days, but I hope things go more smoothly from here.
-I'm excited to finally learn turtle and graphics libraries, instead of creating purely terminal-based programs.
+I'm excited to learn turtle and graphics libraries, instead of creating purely terminal-based programs.

 -----